WHAT’S THE WAVE START?

 We can help you start with your family or friends; the rest of the day is up to you.
 If you want to be in the same start wave, register everyone online at the same time.
 Enter the names of those you want to run with in the appropriate field.
 Qualifying rules still apply, and everyone in your group will be placed in the slowest person’s wave (it helps if everyone chooses the same participant type).

 How do I enter a qualified wave?
-Five ways.
+Four ways.

-- Use last year’s BOLDER ON THE RUN time: Anything 1:08:00 or faster gets you in the perfect qualified wave for your pace.
+- Use last year’s BOLDERBoulder time: Anything 1:08:00 or faster gets you in the perfect qualified wave for your pace.
+Check your results.

 - Use last year’s ColderBOLDER 5K time: Anyone who finished faster than 32:38 minutes automatically gets in a qualified wave.
 Check your results.